Hassan1133/Nawala_Foods_POS/README.md

-this is a point of sale project
+This application is a Desktop Application which is developed on java.
+This is a point of sale project.